Darkle/BlueLoss-Desktop-App-Windows/README.md

 ## Synopsis

 LANLost is a desktop app that locks your computer when a device on the network is lost.
-It works on either WiFi or an Ethernet network.
+It works on either WiFi or an Ethernet network.asdsa

 ## Installation